 Development Review Team

-Our Mission is to encourage and promote safe, quality development and construction in the City of Salina.
+To encourage and promote safe, quality development and construction in the city of Salina.

 At the Tuesday, July 1, 2014 Salina City Planning Commission meeting, Ron Fiscus of PlanScape Partners, representing RibCrib BBQ restaurant, stated:

 "We get to see a lot of planning commissions, city councils and city staffs throughout the country.
 You as a Planning Commission need to know that the process that your staff goes through with the design [development] review team is excellent.
 It's absolutely the best we've seen.
 As you are looking at development in Salina, you need to know your staff is well-equipped for that."

 Horan, T. (2014, July 2).
 Salina Journal, p.
 A5.

 In an effort to cut through some of the typical red tape that one might expect when obtaining City approval for a commercial development project, the City of Salina formed the Development Review Team (DRT).
 The DRT is comprised of a cross section of the City’s key staff members that work with development projects on a daily basis.
 Their mission is to work closely with the project representatives, provide thorough review and feedback of each major project proposed, and to unearth solutions to project issues at the earliest possible stages with the goal of making each project successful.

 The DRT adheres to the City of Salina Commitment to Service Quality (CSQ) by: